-There are side trips around Bogota including a cathedral inside a salt mine at Zipaquirá and the Museo de Oro (Gold Museum) and bike tours of the various neighborhoods and sites such as Plaza de San Diego, and Plaza de Bolívar.
-These few days in Bogota will be an interesting time.
+There are side trips around Bogota including a cathedral inside a salt mine at Zipaquirá, the Museo de Oro (Gold Museum), and bike tours of the neighborhoods and sites such as Plaza de San Diego, and Plaza de Bolívar.
+These few days in Bogota will be interesting.

 Wishing everyone a very Merry Christmas and good fortune in 2015!